awsdocs/amazon-fsx-lustre-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

    Mount the Amazon FSx for Lustre file system to the directory that you created\.
 Use the following command and replace the following:
    + Replace *`/fsx`* with the directory that you want to mount your Amazon FSx file system to\.
    + Replace `file_system_dns_name` with the actual file system's DNS name\.
    + Replace `mountname` with the file system's mount name\.
 This mount name is returned in the `CreateFileSystem` API operation response\.
-It's also returned in the response of the describe\-file\-systems AWS CLI command, the describe\-file\-systems CLI command, and the [DescribeFileSystems](https://docs.aws.amazon.com/APIReference/API_DescribeFileSystems.html) API operation\.
+It's also returned in the response of the describe\-file\-systems AWS CLI command, and the `[DescribeFileSystems](https://docs.aws.amazon.com/fsx/latest/APIReference/API_DescribeFileSystems.html)` API operation\.

    ```
    file_system_dns_name@tcp:/mountname /fsx lustre defaults,noatime,flock,_netdev 0 0